Precigen (NASDAQ:PGEN) Trading Down 7%

-In other Precigen news, insider Donald P. Lehr sold 8,907 shares of the firm’s stock in a transaction that occurred on Wednesday, May 19th.
-The shares were sold at an average price of $6.63, for a total transaction of $59,053.41.
-Following the sale, the insider now owns 300,754 shares of the company’s stock, valued at $1,993,999.02.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, major shareholder Trading S.A.
-Ares sold 108,130 shares of the firm’s stock in a transaction that occurred on Friday, April 30th.
-The stock was sold at an average price of $7.90, for a total transaction of $854,227.00.
-Following the sale, the insider now directly owns 27,290,389 shares in the company, valued at approximately $215,594,073.10.
+In related news, major shareholder Trading S.A.
+Ares sold 108,130 shares of the business’s stock in a transaction dated Friday, April 30th.
+The shares were sold at an average price of $7.90, for a total transaction of $854,227.00.
+Following the transaction, the insider now directly owns 27,290,389 shares in the company, valued at $215,594,073.10.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Donald P. Lehr sold 8,907 shares of the business’s stock in a transaction dated Wednesday, May 19th.
+The stock was sold at an average price of $6.63, for a total transaction of $59,053.41.
+Following the transaction, the insider now owns 300,754 shares in the company, valued at $1,993,999.02.
 The disclosure for this sale can be found here.
-Insiders sold 2,857,746 shares of company stock valued at $20,623,567 in the last quarter.
-50.70% of the stock is owned by insiders.
+Insiders sold 2,870,277 shares of company stock worth $20,691,610 over the last ninety days.
+Corporate insiders own 50.70% of the company’s stock.

-A number of hedge funds have recently added to or reduced their stakes in PGEN.
-New York State Common Retirement Fund increased its holdings in shares of Precigen by 1,422.4% in the 1st quarter.
-New York State Common Retirement Fund now owns 858,632 shares of the biotechnology company’s stock valued at $5,916,000 after acquiring an additional 802,232 shares during the period.
-BlackRock Inc. increased its holdings in shares of Precigen by 10.9% in the 1st quarter.
-BlackRock Inc. now owns 7,375,625 shares of the biotechnology company’s stock valued at $50,816,000 after acquiring an additional 726,353 shares during the period.
-Morgan Stanley acquired a new position in shares of Precigen in the 1st quarter valued at $2,245,000.
-Citigroup Inc. increased its holdings in shares of Precigen by 1,280.4% in the 1st quarter.
-Citigroup Inc. now owns 496,961 shares of the biotechnology company’s stock valued at $3,424,000 after acquiring an additional 460,959 shares during the period.
-Finally, Norges Bank acquired a new position in shares of Precigen in the 4th quarter valued at $4,154,000.
-68.61% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+New York State Common Retirement Fund boosted its stake in Precigen by 1,422.4% during the first quarter.
+New York State Common Retirement Fund now owns 858,632 shares of the biotechnology company’s stock worth $5,916,000 after buying an additional 802,232 shares during the last quarter.
+BlackRock Inc. boosted its stake in Precigen by 10.9% during the first quarter.
+BlackRock Inc. now owns 7,375,625 shares of the biotechnology company’s stock worth $50,816,000 after buying an additional 726,353 shares during the last quarter.
+Morgan Stanley acquired a new position in Precigen during the first quarter worth $2,245,000.
+Citigroup Inc. boosted its stake in Precigen by 1,280.4% during the first quarter.
+Citigroup Inc. now owns 496,961 shares of the biotechnology company’s stock worth $3,424,000 after buying an additional 460,959 shares during the last quarter.
+Finally, Norges Bank acquired a new position in Precigen during the fourth quarter worth $4,154,000.
+Hedge funds and other institutional investors own 68.61% of the company’s stock.

 About Precigen (NASDAQ:PGEN)